KaddeOucif/weblogic/wlscnonjrf.md

 ### Step 2.
 Configure SSL Load Balancer

-- We need to do some additional configurations to the created Load Balancer in order to support SSL traffic; From the main menu, go to *Core Infrastrucure* -> *Networking* -> *Load Balancers*:
+- We need to do some additional configurations to the created Load Balancer in order to support SSL traffic; From the main menu, go to *Core Infrastructure* -> *Networking* -> *Load Balancers*:

 ![](images/wlscnonjrfwithenv/image260.png)